My Story – How It All Started….

 We helped many household brands get started online.

-I sold SBG July 1, 2001 and I stayed on board through September of 2003.
+I sold SBG July 1, 2001 to an investment firm and stayed on board through September of 2003.

 The End of One Life and the Beginning of Another